-- Sponsorship of research and publication on the plant life of the State.
+Sponsorship of research and publication on plant life.

 Huron Valley Chapter: Based in Ann Arbor, Michigan.
 HVC meetings are held on the 3rd Monday, September through April, excepting December, at 7:30 pm at the Matthaei Botanical Gardens auditorium, 1800 N. Dixboro Rd.
 Ann Arbor, MI 48105.

 Southeastern Chapter: Meetings are held at on the first Sunday of the month 2:00 p.m.
 Visitor Center, Heritage Park, Farmington Hills, during the Fall and Winter.

 Southwestern Chapter: Meetings are held January through March/April, October through December on the third Monday of the Month, 6:30 pm at People’s Church 1758 N 10th St., Oshtemo Township